Jaylen Waddle Player Prop Bets for NFL Week 8 | Miami vs. Buffalo 10/31/2021

 Matchup vs. Buffalo

-- Against the Bills, Waddle collected 48 receiving yards in single career matchup, 4.5 fewer than his over/under for Sunday's game.
+- In his one matchup against the Bills, Waddle's 48 receiving yards total is 9.5 less than his over/under for Sunday's game (57.5).

-- Waddle did not have a touchdown catch in that contest against the Bills.
+- Waddle did not have a touchdown catch in that game against the Bills.

-- The Bills are giving up 192.8 passing yards per game this year, the NFL's best pass defense.
+- The Bills have the NFL's best pass defense this season, surrendering 192.8 yards per game through the air.

-- With five passing TDs conceded this season, the Bills defense is ranked first in the league.
+- The Bills have allowed five passing TDs this season (0.8 per game), ranking them first among NFL defenses.

 Recent Performances